axelf4/derl.el/README.md

 # derl

-Derl is an Emacs Lisp library for communicating with Erlang nodes.
+Derl is an Emacs Lisp library for communicating with Erlang nodes, that provides an Erlang-like process concurrency abstraction.
 In other words, it is full rewrite of the library part of [Distel], differing in the following ways:

-* Processes run generator functions defined via the `generator` package, meaning they do not have to be written manually in trampolined style.
+* Processes run generator functions defined via the `generator` package, meaning they do not have to be manually written in trampolined style.

-  This makes `receive` expressions way easier to write since one does not have to manually specify the `saved-vars` argument.
+  This makes `receive` expressions easier to write since the `saved-vars` argument becomes unnecessary.
 * Pattern matching for `receive` expressions uses `pcase` patterns, instead of a bespoke syntax.
 * Processes are not backed by Emacs buffers.